 1. Make sure your building’s infrastructure can support new technologies

-Many proptech solutions require wiring to support the additional data or electrical requirements — but both the wiring and its installation can add significant costs to your proptech investment.
+Many proptech solutions require wiring to support the additional data or electrical requirements.
+But buying and installing wiring can add significant costs to your proptech investment.

 Before committing to any proptech amenities, confirm whether you can use the building’s existing wiring or if you need new wiring.
-The goal of adding any amenity is to improve tenant retention and/or operational efficiency.
+The goal of adding building technology is to improve tenant retention and/or operational efficiency.
 However, if the upfront investment is too large, it may not make financial sense to invest in an otherwise desirable amenity.

 If your property doesn’t have the necessary wiring in place, consider investing in property technologies that use wireless connections such as WiFi or 5G.

-Property technology should empower residents to create the most seamless living experience possible.
+Property technology should empower tenants to enjoy a seamless experience in your building.

-The primary reason property managers invest in amenities is to add value to their buildings and retain residents.
-Therefore, make sure the amenities you choose are desirable to the types of residents on your property.
+The primary reason property managers invest in amenities is to add value to their buildings and retain tenants.
+Therefore, make sure the proptech you choose is desirable to the types of tenants who live or work in your building.

-Remember: Millennials will represent the largest market of renters for the next couple of decades.
-So when you’re uncertain, skew amenities in their direction.
+Remember: Millennials will represent the largest market of renters for the next several years.
+So when you’re uncertain, choose technology that resonates with them.

 When considering a proptech solution, ask yourself: Is the technology easy to set up and use?
 If it’s too complicated or not user-friendly, no one will use it.
-Focus on simple solutions for common problems.
+So, select proptech that provides simple solutions to common problems.

-Struggling to find keys when your hands are full is a frustrating and well-known issue for most residents.
-Installing Bluetooth locks that automatically detect nearby residents is a small investment with big returns.
+Struggling to find keys when your hands are full is a frustrating and well-known issue for most people.
+So, installing Bluetooth locks that automatically detect nearby tenants and unlock for them is a small investment with big returns.

 Conversely, fancy on-premises theaters look nice, but they’re costly to build and maintain.
 Besides, most residents already have large flat-screen TVs in their apartments.
 When it comes time to renew their leases, they won’t be thinking of the theater as a reason to stay.